Can We Make Wind Power Compatible with Wildlife?

 The changing effects of Alaska’s boreal forests on the climate system

 In the boreal forests of Alaska, recent changes in climate have influenced the exchange of trace gases, water, and energy between these forests and the atmosphere.
 These changes in the structure and function of boreal forests can then feed back to impact regional and global climates.
-In this manuscript, we examine the type and magnitude of the...Euskirchen, E.S.; McGuire, Anthony; Chapin, F.S.; Rupp, T.S.
+In this manuscript, we examine the type and magnitude of the...Euskirchen, E.S.; McGuire, A. David; Chapin, F.S.; Rupp, T.S.

 Recovery of sediment characteristics in moraine, headwater streams of northern Minnesota after forest harvest

 We investigated the recovery of sediment characteristics in four moraine, headwater streams in north-central Minnesota after forest harvest.
 We examined changes in fine sediment levels from 1997 (preharvest) to 2007 (10 years postharvest) at study plots with upland clear felling and riparian thinning, using canopy cover, proportion of...Vondracek, Bruce C.; Merten, Eric C.; Hemstad, Nathaniel A.; Kolka, Randall K.; Newman, Raymond M.; Verry, Elon S.